galweinberg/AWS-List_S3_Files/README.md

 This project defines and deploys a simple serverless application using **AWS CDK (Python)**.
 It uses **Lambda**, **S3**, and **SNS**, with all infrastructure managed as code and deployed through **GitHub Actions**.

-***It is important to mention that without inserting AWS secret to GitHub, and changing subs.EmailSubscription("REPLACE_ME@example.com") into your email, it will not work well.***
+***It is important to mention that without inserting AWS secret to GitHub, and also adding your email to secrets as `NOTIFY_EMAIL` , it will not work well.***

 ---